isysd-mirror/iso-module-boilerplate/README.md

 After this, npm can be used as normal, since gpm is set in the `preinstall` hook in package.json.

 ```
-gpm -n .. -t .. -u https -e -i .
+gpm -n .. -t .. -u https -i .
 ```

-This `preinstall` hook will install dependencies and devDendencies to the parent directory (..), preferring https to ssh as a git protocol.
+This `preinstall` hook will install dependencies to the parent directory (..), preferring https to ssh as a git protocol.

 A `postinstall` hook is currently required to ensure that the esm package is built, since the git branch does not include the build directory.
 The script is prettified here for your convenience.